Zypperman/xiandan/Organised/05 CS Practical/Software/Git and Github/Git and Github Basics.md

 - secure your account with SSH keys
     - SSH &#8212; "Secure Shell" is like a login key that authenticates your machine so you can just work with your repo without needing to relogin all the time.
 Its a form of asymmetric cryptography where its easy to create a "lock", but not easy to recreate the input parameters for making the lock.

-    - just follow the odin project's guide to check if you have an existing SSH key (and generate it if you dont) then link it to your github and check that it works. (all under step 2.)
+    - just follow the [odin project's guide](https://www.theodinproject.com/lessons/foundations-setting-up-git#step-23-create-an-ssh-key) to check if you have an existing SSH key (and generate it if you dont) then link it to your github and check that it works.

 ## Git commands and orientation